m4ttsch/omscs-notes-notes/information-security/authentication.md

 Another example is the ATM card and PIN combination required to withdraw money from the bank.
 The card is something you have and the PIN is something you know.

 Other authentication methods can incorporate other factors.
-For example, a system can use a location-based factor - “somewhere you are” - by examining IP addresses in network requests.
+For example, a system can use a location-based factor - "somewhere you are" - by examining IP addresses in network requests.

 Multi-factor authentication makes it harder for attackers to impersonate users.